If you feel threatened or unsafe

 - The dog appears uncontrolled, aggressive, distressed, neglected, or handled unsafely.

-- Do not reply further if the contact is unwanted, threatening, manipulative, or abusive.
+- Stop replying if the contact is abusive, manipulative, threatening, sexual, fraudulent, or unwanted.

-- Use the block control in Dog Meetup.
+- Use the block control so the user cannot continue contacting you through Dog Meetup.

-- If the person continues outside Dog Meetup or you believe you are being stalked or threatened, contact appropriate local authorities.
+- If contact continues outside Dog Meetup or becomes threatening, contact appropriate local authorities.

 - Move away from the other dog or person if it is safe to do so.